developer-bandi/vitest/docs/api/assert.md

   - `<T>(haystack: readonly T[] | ReadonlySet<T> | ReadonlyMap<any, T>, needle: T, message?: string) => void`
   - `<T>(haystack: T, needle: T extends WeakSet<any> ? never : Partial<T>, message?: string) => void`

-Asserts that `haystack` includes `needle`.
-Can be used to assert the absence of a value in an array or a subset of properties in an object.
+Asserts that `haystack` does not include `needle`.
+It can be used to assert the absence of a value in an array or a subset of properties in an object.
 Deep equality is used.

 ```ts
 import { assert, test } from 'vitest'